lescpsn/kb/README.md

 #### Limitations
 Because it uses the keybase cli, it's using the network for decryption.
 I'm fine with this tradeoff because I'm usually accessing something over a network when I need to type a password.
-But your private key is not on your own machine.
+But your private key is not local.